corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) is a phenomenal, fully-sectioned shipset and includes megastructures.

-[Machine Shipset Add-on: Shattered Ring Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
-This mod adds missing graphical definitions to the Machine Shipset.
+[Machine Shipset Add-on: Shattered Ring and Habitat Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
+This mod adds missing graphical definitions to the Machine Shipset and enhances the appearance of its habitable ringworlds segments and mini-ring habitats.

 [Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) combined with the Machine Shipset, this compatibility patch ensures the correct Machine Shipset graphics are used for terraform stations.

 [Enigmatic Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2545512457) is a menacing, hexagonal shipset that highlights your primary color.

 [Enigmatic Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2631808667) combined with the Enigmatic Shipset, this compatibility patch ensures the correct Enigmatic Shipset graphics are used for terraform stations.

+[Ascendant Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2545512457) is an expansion of the Fallen Empire ships to an entire shipset, with some megastructures as well.
+It also includes a cityset and recolored reptilian 17 (the faerie dragon) portraits.

+[Ascendant Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2631808667) combined with the Ascendant Shipset, this compatibility patch ensures the correct Ascendant Shipset graphics are used for terraform stations.

 ## Known Issues